 - Africa Center for Strategic Studies, “Selected Effects of Climate Change on Africa,” Infographic, November 17, 2016.

-- Africa Center for Strategic Studies Videos: Environment and Security
+- Africa Center for Strategic Studies, Videos: Environment and Security.

-- Climate Change and Security in Africa: Clear Risks, Nuanced Impacts, University of Texas at Austin, December 2014
+- University of Texas at Austin, “Climate Change and Security in Africa: Clear Risks, Nuanced Impacts,” December 2014.

-More on: Environment and Security
+More on: Environment and Security Food Security